paulomouraj/paulomouraj/README.md

 - 👋 Hi, I’m @paulomouraj
 - 👀 I’m interested in Software Engineering, Computer Vision, Natural Language Processing and Deep Learning
-- 💞️ I’m looking to collaborate on Open Source projects on Agentic AI
 - 📫 How to reach me: paulo.demourajenior@telecom-paris.fr

 <!---